FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- To see the blocks and the tasks logseq.order-list-type:: number
+		- To create tasks with time at the end like: logseq.order-list-type:: number
 		- To create a task and insert or not to a block logseq.order-list-type:: number
 			- To create a task on top the block delimitation and it would save the task with the block information